MailBee.NET Objects 3.1

 If the POP3 server supports pipelining, this method will download all the messages in a single network operation, which greatly increases performance and reduces network traffic.

-This sample downloads headers of all the messages in the inbox, and displays indices (ordinal positions in the inbox) of all messages which likely have any attachments.
+This sample downloads all the messages in the inbox, and displays the index (an ordinal position in the inbox) and the attachments count of each message which has any attachments.

 // To use the code below, import MailBee namespaces at the top of your code.